 - Any number divided by zero is infinity.

 Here are some examples.
-These examples use integers (whole numbers), but the same rules apply to decimals and fractions.
+These examples use integers and whole numbers, but the same rules apply to decimals and fractions.

 - 4 x 5 = 20